Earn your Bachelor of Science Degree in Nursing

 While the program may be completed on full- or part-time basis, you must complete your BSN degree within seven years of matriculation.

-If I am a current UB student, am I eligible for this program?
+If I am a current University of Bridgeport (UB) student am I eligible for this program?

 No, this program is designed for those students who hold a current unencumbered registered nurse license and have graduated from a diploma or associate’s degree nursing program.
 Students currently at UB must review the pre-nursing curriculum guidelines for recommended course selection.

-Can I start taking courses while still working on my diploma or associate's degree in Nursing?
+Can I start taking courses while still working on my diploma or Associate Degree in Nursing?

 If you have graduated from a diploma or associate’s degree nursing program and are waiting to take or receive your NCLEX results, you may apply to the University but will be granted “conditional” acceptance until your NCLEX-RN pass results are known.
 You may only take general education courses until such time as you are waiting for approval of your nursing license.